 Table 2.
-More Communication Opportunities

-0 estion 1 estion 1 Do you think there should be more effort by NITSC to ^ mote students' English oral communication skills thr ough activities such as the Kosen PC?
-Having the Advanced Course English oral presentation 1 class is a great way to improve students' communication skills.
+More Communication Opportunities Question 1 Do you think there should be more effort by NITSC to pro promote students' English oral communication skills thre through activities such as the Kosen PC?
+Having the Advanced Course English oral presentation 1 class is a great way to improve students' 1 communication skills.
 We should have that type of class in our pre-Senko-Ka years.
 Yes, because preparing for the presentation improves 2 your English level.
 I hoped the Kosen would offer more opportunities like this to use English.
 We should have an English presentation contest during 3 our pre-Senko-Ka years, and should have more listening and speaking classes.
-Qu estion 2 Do you wish there were more opportunities at NITSC to imj prove your English oral communication skill?
+Qu estion 2 Do you wish there were more opportunities at NITSC to imį prove your English oral communication skill?
 The majority of the Kosen classes teach grammar and 1 reading comprehension.
 We need many more communication classes.
-Yes, because if we want English communication $\mathbf{r}$ training, we must use money to find it outside the 2 Kosen.
+Yes, because if we want English communication training, we must use money to find it outside the 2 Kosen.
 For example, we can try some online English conversation learning.
-It should be important to learn grammar and reading, 1 2 but there are not enough classes with a native-English 3 but there are not enough classes with a native-English teacher, such as communication classes.
-I want more
+It should be important to learn grammar and reading, 2 but there are not enough classes with a native-English 3 teacher, such as communication classes.
+I want more of that.